-The internal juridical spheres of the other social areas of life as they function in a differentiated society ought to be theoretically delimited in accordance with the same structuraltypological method briefly sketched above.
-This presupposes an analysis of their internal structural principles, and the important thing is always to bring to light the unbreakable structural coherence of their intrinsic qualifying function and their typical foundational function.
+The internal juridical spheres of the other social areas of life as they function in a differentiated society ought to be theoretically delimited in accordance with the same structural-typological method briefly sketched above.
+This in turn presupposes an analysis of their internal structural principles, and the important thing is always to bring to light the unbreakable structural principles, and the important thing is always to bring to light the unbreakable structurally-typical coherence of their intrinsic qualifying function and their typical foundational function.
 Presently we will consider the structural principles of social life-areas in a society that is still undifferentiated.